studioloft/studioloft.github.io/_pages/disclaimer.md

 You are advised to review this Disclaimer periodically for any changes.
 Changes to this Disclaimer are effective when they are posted on this page.

 <h3>Contact us</h3>
-If you have any questions about this Disclaimer, You can contact us at contact@cyberuncovered.com or by visiting the Contact page.
+If you have any questions about this Disclaimer, you can contact us at contact@studioloftmedia.com or by visiting the Contact page.